mulesoft-consulting/mule4-smb-connector-v2/README.md

 ## Running the demo

+- Make sure the connector was published into Anypoint Exchange

 - Start a new Samba server docker image:
 ```
 sudo docker run -it -p 139:139 -p 445:445 -d dperson/samba -p  -u "mulesoft;mulesoft"  -s "shared;/shared;no;no;no;mulesoft" -w "WORKGROUP"